• Agents

 The backdoor that looks like a lock

-The open route is the obvious problem.
-There's a subtler one that's arguably worse: the route that looks protected but isn't.
+The completely open route is problem one.
+But there's a sneakier pattern: the route that looks protected but isn't.

-AI models have seen enough codebases to know that admin routes should have auth.
-So sometimes they generate a check.
-The check just doesn't work.
+AI models know admin routes should have auth, so they sometimes add a check.
+The check just doesn't work:

 // app/api/admin/users/route.ts